-How To Make An Easter Double Wreath Photo Tutorial ~ Two wreaths attached together decorated with silk flowers, greenery and paper mache Easter eggs.
+How To Make An Easter Double Wreath Photo Tutorial ~ Gorgeous Easter grapevine wreath embellished with silk flowers, greenery and paper mache Easter eggs.

 I love making wreaths and just finished this one specially designed for Easter.
 It’s a double wreath because it’s made with one smaller grapevine wreath on top of a larger willow wreath.
 Now that will look gorgeous on your front door!
 It’s truly a vibrant Easter Double Wreath!